flh-raouf/agrisistance-microservice/README.md

 ## Running the Application

-1. **Start Docker Containers for Databases and Redis Cache**:
+### Scenario 1: Using Docker Compose for Full Setup

+In this scenario, you can set up everything with Docker Compose, and the application will be ready without additional manual steps.

-  - Ensure that Docker is running, either in the foreground or background, before proceeding.
+1. Ensure Docker is running, either in the foreground or background, before proceeding.

-    - Start the user database container:
+2. Start the entire application by running the following command:

     ```bash
-      docker compose up agrisistance-user-db -d
+      docker-compose up -d
     ```

-    - Start the land database container:
+    This will automatically launch the databases, Redis cache, perform Prisma migrations, generate types, and start all microservices.

+3. Verify that the services are running by executing:
     ```bash
-      docker compose up agrisistance-land-db -d
+      docker ps
     ```

+4. Your project should now be available at `http://localhost:9090`.

+---

+### Scenario 2: Using Docker for Databases Only, Manual Migrations and Services

+In this scenario, you use Docker Compose to launch the databases, but handle the migrations and microservices manually.

+1. **Start Docker Containers for Databases and Redis Cache**:

+  - Ensure that Docker is running, either in the foreground or background, before proceeding.

-    - Start the network database container:
+    - Start the databases and Redis cache with:
       ```bash
-      docker compose up agrisistance-network-db -d
-      ```

-    - Start the Redis cache:
-      ```bash
-      docker compose up agrisistance-redis-cache -d
+      docker-compose up agrisistance-user-db agrisistance-land-db agrisistance-network-db agrisistance-redis-cache -d
       ```

       By following these steps, your databases should be up and running.
 To verify that everything is working correctly, run the following command:
       ```bash
         docker ps
       ```